couchbase/sync_gateway/README.md

 * Sync Gateway currently supports only a _single_ database.
 Its name defaults to the name of the underlying bucket, but can be changed using the `dbname` command-line flag.
 Any attempt to use the CouchDB REST API to access or create other databases, or delete the existing one, will fail with an appropriate HTTP error.
 * Document IDs longer than about 180 characters will overflow Couchbase's key size limit and cause an HTTP error.
 * Explicit garbage collection is required to free up space, via a REST call to `/_vacuum`.
 This is not yet scheduled automatically, so you'll have to call it yourself.
 * Performance is probably not that great.
-This is an unoptimized proof of concept.
+We'll be optimizing more later.

 ### License